cardano-scaling/hydra/docs/monthly/2023-05-monthly.md

 to investigate.
 It's hard to optimize a process with buffer and we do have quite some buffer in place here and in case of a cache miss, it means we have to recompile everything and it happens that compiling takes time for us.
-So every cache miss introduce several minutes of overhead which explain why we observe so much variations between two days with this master excution time.
+So every cache miss introduces several minutes of overhead which explain why we observe so much variation between two days with this master excution time.

 Next steps:

-- Why do we have random cache miss that we do not expect?
+- inspect why we have an unexpected random cache miss
-- Improve haddock generation time (15 minutes)
+- improve haddock generation time (15 minutes)
 - reduce bench time (we probably don't want to run the whole benchmark suite for every single commit, or a smaller one)
-- focus on changed area (do not compile everything to generate the monthly report)
+- focus on the changed area (do not compile everything to generate the monthly report)

 ## Community